NEWSPAPER ARTICLE - LAWSUIT FILED (DAYS LEFT FOR SHAREHOLDERS TO JOIN)

 By STEVE TWEEDY

-(CN) - Duff & Phelps Corp. shareholders are challenging a takeover in a shareholder class action lawsuit.
+(CN) - Zipcar, Inc. shareholders are challenging a takeover by Avis in a shareholder class action lawsuit.

-Yang said DUF directors and executive "have clear and material conflicts of interest and are acting to better their own interests and the interests of DUF's other senior managers and directors at the expense of the company and its public shareholders."
+Yang said ZIP directors and executive "have clear and material conflicts of interest and are acting to better their own interests and the interests of ZIP's other senior managers and directors at the expense of the company and its public shareholders."

-"Defendants have initiated a process to sell DUF that undervalues the company and vests them with benefits that are not shared equally by DUF's public shareholders - a clear effort to take advantage of the temporary depression in DUF's stock price," the complaint states.
+"Defendants have initiated a process to sell ZIP that undervalues the company and vests them with benefits that are not shared equally by ZIP's public shareholders - a clear effort to take advantage of the temporary depression in ZIP's stock price," the complaint states.
 "In addition, by agreeing to the proposed transaction.
-Defendants have capped the price of DUF at a price that does not adequately reflect the company's true value."
+Defendants have capped the price of ZIP at a price that does not adequately reflect the company's true value."

 The prominant law firm Tripp Levy PLLC represents the class.
 Tripp Levy PLLC 877-772-3975